tarantool/doc/doc/platform/app/app_roles.rst

 The role configuration provided in ``roles_cfg`` can be accessed when :ref:`validating <roles_create_custom_role_validate>` and :ref:`applying <roles_create_custom_role_apply>` this configuration.

 Tarantool includes the :ref:`experimental.config.utils.schema <config_utils_schema_module>`
-built-in module that provides an for managing user-defined configurations of applications (``app.cfg``) and roles (``roles_cfg``).
+built-in module that provides tools for managing user-defined configurations of applications (``app.cfg``) and roles (``roles_cfg``).
 The examples below show its basic usage.